Wangchimei/javascript_advanced/readme.md

 `condition` - An expression to be evaluated before each loop iteration.

-`final-expression` - A statement that is executed in the end of each loop as long as the condition evaluates to true.
+`final-expression` - A statement that is executed at the end of each loop as long as the condition evaluates to true.

 **NOTE**
 Variables declared with `var` are **not** local to the loop, i.e. they are in the same scope the for loop is in.